ETheHedgehog/camera-handwriting-digit-recognition/README.md

 3. Recognize: close all fingers and the program will recognize the digit and clear the canvas

 Currently the program only works with right hands.

+The current trained_model.h5 was trained at 500 iterations, you can change the number of iterations in TrainNN.py and train it again for more accuracy

+Start the program by running the Recognize.py file